kgonzale/instagram-basic-display-api/README.md

 Trying to cache mock data is tough to do, my approach would be to cache on the rest api layer, then send a 304 back to the client if the data they are trying to fetch is cached.

-Webhook could be put into some sort of user secret.
 Typescript can be better handled, since I don't have the graphql schema and how it changes, I decided not to go forward, hence you will see some :any or as any assertions.

+Switch to a more modern stack like React + Express (MERN)